-Ms. Washington's over 20 years of banking industry experience, including 16 years in a senior position with a major US banking subsidiary of one of the largest banking organizations in the world, as well as her service with two publicly traded corporations, provide her with valuable insights and perspective on a number of areas relevant to First Hawaiian.
+Ms. Washington's over 20 years of banking industry experience, including 16 years in a senior position with a major US banking subsidiary of one of the largest banking organizations in the world, as well as her service with a publicly traded corporation, provide her with valuable insights and perspective on a number of areas relevant to First Hawaiian.

-- Audit - Risk 😉
+- Audit @ - Risk